Edith Tolkien: Marriage

+According to the couple's children John and Priscilla, "Their respective guardians were not enthusiastic, although Father Francis eventually gave his blessing."

+John and Priscilla Tolkien later wrote that while their father was attending Oxford University, "Father Francis sometimes came to visit from Birmingham, once chaperoning Edith.
+She remembered the train stopping at Banbury and Father Francis insisted upon buying Banbury cakes – the local delicacy – which were very greasy.
+The grease got everywhere and caused considerable confusion."

-Following her engagement in January 1913, Edith announced that she was converting to Roman Catholicism at Tolkien's insistence.
-Because Edith was heavily involved in her local Anglican parish, she at first resisted the demands.
-Despite Edith's misgivings, her landlord, a staunch Protestant, was enraged and instantly turned her out of the house.
+Also following her engagement, Edith announced that she was converting to Roman Catholicism at Tolkien's insistence.
+Because her "Uncle Jessop", "like many of his age and class, was strongly anti-Catholic", Edith, who feared his explosive temper, at first resisted her fiancé's demands.
+And indeed, when Jessop learned of Edith's decision, he was every bit as enraged as she had feared, and he instantly turned her out of the house.

+According to the couple's children John and Priscilla Tolkien, "She found a rented house with her cousin, Jenny Grove, and her dog, Sam, in Warwick...
+Jenny, known in the family as 'Auntie Ie', became a substitute mother to Edith and the nearest thing her four children had to a grandmother."
+While at Warwick, Edith was also overjoyed to have her own piano, which she continued to play until arthritis forced her to give it up.

 The Tolkiens were married in the Catholic Church of St Mary Immaculate on West Street in Warwick on 22 March 1916 and a blue plaque was unveiled at the church in July 2018 to commemorate this.
 Their week-long honeymoon was spent at Clevedon, in North Somerset, and included a visit to the Cheddar Caves.

 Soon after their wedding, Tolkien commenced a course at the British Army signals school at Otley, and in order to be as close to his military camp as possible, Edith moved with her cousin Jennie Grove to a cottage in the village of Great Haywood, where she lived from April 1916 to February 1917.
-Due to their wedding occurring during Lent, only the Marriage Service and not the Nuptial Mass had been performed; the couple received a nuptial blessing at the Roman Catholic Church of St John the Baptist, in Great Haywood.
+Owing to their wedding occurring during Lent, only the Marriage Service and not the Nuptial Mass had been performed; the couple received a nuptial blessing at the Roman Catholic Church of St John the Baptist, in Great Haywood.
+In a 1941 letter to their son Michael, Tolkien expressed admiration for his wife's willingness to marry a man with no job, little money, and no prospects except the likelihood of being killed in the Great War.